Visit us on campus

 - 12:00 pm-Onward: Depart for Detroit-Metro Airport

 NOTE: A detailed schedule for the entire weekend will be emailed to you prior to your visit.

 Buildings and labs

 North campus is home to world-class laboratories and facilities.
-We’ve got a printable map (PDF) for you and an interactive map of North Campus.
+We’ve got a printable map (PDF) for you and an interactive map of the Ann Arbor campus.
 We also have a map for getting around Ann Arbor.